Blimey Cow: Kickstarter campaign and BCAN

 In March and April 2013, Blimey Cow successfully ran a Kickstarter campaign to raise money for equipment to begin an audio podcast.
 The project reached its $1,700 goal in 40 minutes.
 By the end of the campaign, nearly $17,000 had been raised and the plan evolved into what was called the Blimey Cow Audio Network, or BCAN.
 Financial supporters of the Kickstarter received Blimey Cow merchandise, such as T-shirts, stickers and special recordings.

 Personal biographies

 Jordan Taylor

 Jordan grew up attending small churches with his family, and he and Josh involved themselves in youth groups and Vacation Bible School, experiences which inspire much of the content on their channel.
 After homeschooling through highschool, Jordan attended Cumberland University before transferring to Trevecca Nazarene University, where he majored in English with a creative writing minor.
 While at Cumberland, he rode in the University cycling team, and now cycles as a hobby.
 Jordan started his own YouTube channel in 2015, which has 1.48 lakh subscribers as of July 2021.
 On June 26, 2015, he released an album, Long Drive.
 In May 2017, Jordan married Sara Bonham.
+In 2024, the couple gave birth to their first son, Owen Wright Taylor.